vhelin/wla-dx/doc/asmdiv.rst

 ---------------

 Begins the ROM bank map definition.
-You can use this directive to describe the project's ROM banks.
+You can use this directive to define the project's ROM banks.
 Use ``.ROMBANKMAP`` when not all the ROM banks are of equal size.
 Note that you can use ``.ROMBANKSIZE`` and ``.ROMBANKS`` instead of ``.ROMBANKMAP``, but that's only when the ROM banks are equal in size.
-Some systems based on a real Z80 chip, 6502/65C02/65CE02/6510/65816/6800/6801/6809/8008/8080/HUC6280/SPC-700 CPUs and Pocket Voice cartridges for Game Boy require the usage of this directive.

 Examples::